-- Investments in the associates are carried at cost plus post-acquisition changes in the Group's share of associates' net assets. - Goodwill relating to an associate is included in the carrying amount of the investment and is not tested for impairment separately. - The Group's share of its associates' post-acquisition profits or losses is recognised in the Consolidated Statement of Comprehensive Income, and its share of post-acquisition movements in reserves is recognised in reserves. - When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any unsecured long-term receivables and loans, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate.
+- associates' net assets. - · Goodwill relating to an associate is included in the carrying amount of the investment and is not tested for impairment separately. - Statement of Comprehensive Income, and its share of post-acquisition movements in reserves is recognised in reserves. - · When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any unsecured long-term receivables and loans, the Group does not recognise further losses unless it has incurred obligations or made payments on behalf of the associate.